wuzhongdehua/clickhouse-docker-cluster/README.md

 A ClickHouse cluster in a Docker containers.

-The project shows an example of a serial connection of cluster instances.
+The project shows an example of a serial connection of cluster instances with inserting and deleting rows.

 ## Getting started